-Our Birding Tour Comoros and Mayotte will visit all three islands of the Comoros as well as the island of Mayotte.
-Although Mayotte is a department and region of France, traditional Mayotte culture and ecology are most closely related to that of the neighboring Comoros islands, and biogeographically it is part of the Comoros.
-This tour allows a rare opportunity for any serious lister to hopefully connect with some of the rarest, most range-restricted, and/or endangered species on the planet.
-These include Karthala Scops Owl, Moheli Scops Owl, Anjouan Scops Owl (all three listed as Critically Endangered by IUCN), Mayotte Scops Owl, and many other birds, a large number of which are endemic to the Comoros with their respective subspecies being endemic to their specific island.
-Not only is the birding spectacular, but so too is the scenery and the variety in the fauna and flora that one picks up along the way.
-The trip, however, is quite strenuous, as the climbs are steep and the camping fairly basic.
-But the birds available soon make one forget about the lack of common luxuries.
+During our Comoros and Mayotte birding adventure, we will visit all four islands of the Comoros archipelago.
+This tour allows a rare opportunity for any serious lister to connect with some of the rarest, most range-restricted, and/or endangered species on the planet.
+These include Karthala Scops Owl, Moheli Scops Owl, Anjouan Scops Owl (with all three being listed as Endangered by the IUCN), Mayotte Scops Owl, and many other fantastic species, a large number of which are endemic to the Comoros (with their respective subspecies being endemic to their specific island).

 Itinerary (11 days/10 nights)